mikonieminen/terraform-template/README.md

 ### Initializing Terraform projects

+Authenticate as your user that should have full admin rights (for the sake of simplicity).
+First, make sure you have setup everything properly for using AWS session token script as described [in later in this documentation](#use-get-aws-session-tokensh-script).
+Then you can run the following command in the root of this project: `eval $(./get-aws-session-token.sh)`

 #### First time initialization of `aws-account` project

 This part defines account wide configurations, roles and permissions and also this manages S3 bucket for Terraform state.